rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

-> The difference between science and philosophy is that experiments can show that extremely plausible ideas are just wrong and extremely implausible ones, like learning a entire complicated system by end-to-end gradient decent, are just right.- Geoff huntron, GLOM
+> The difference between science and philosophy is that experiments can show that extremely plausible ideas are just wrong and extremely implausible ones, like learning a entire complicated system by end-to-end gradient decent, are just right.- Geoff Hinton, GLOM

 Stupid ideas work, and everyone seems happy with them.
 After all publishing is an optimization problem right?: Maximize the number of tier 1 papers in shortest time and in least amount of investment.
 Who cares about quality and fundamentals, as long as the citation count is high?
 GLOM is intuitive, but was not working in practice.
 With APM, we try to rectify this problem and argue that what is in fact intuitive, can actually work better in practice.

 So, what is GLOM about, and how does it settle the debate between the warrior factions of connectionism and symbolism?
-For that we take a look at huntron's glom paper.
+For that we take a look at Hinton's glom paper.

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\glom_islands.png" style="width: 70%; height: auto;"> <!-- Image width is 50% of its parent -->